chethanrao/GeneticMatchMakingResearch/README.md

 Need to be EEOC compliant when considering hiring

-growth mindset towards any relationship or employment opportunity would make the above invalid?
+growth mindset towards any relationship or employment opportunity would make the above invalid? how can you test whether candidate demonstrates growth mindset or has a fixed mindset?